-During a typical night's rest, people go through four to five sleep cycles, each lasting 90 minutes.
-An easy way to ensure waking up refreshed, try to wake up at the end of a cycle, not in the middle to wake up feeling refreshed.
+During a typical night's rest, people go through four to five 90-minute sleep cycles, and each cycle consists of four individual stages of sleep.
+An easy way to ensure waking up refreshed is to try to wake up at the end of a cycle, not in the middle.
 For example, getting 6, 7.5, or 9 hours of sleep would each be at the end of a cycle.

 It is a common experience that a problem difficult at night is resolved in the morning after the committee of sleep has worked on it.

 Sleep and regular sleep-wake cycles are critical in regulating the development of various hormones and getting enough deep sleep is critical for maximizing strength training gains and regenerating cells to repair tissue and bone, as well as stimulating blood flow to muscles for recovery.
 In fact, deep sleep is responsible for the production of 95 percent of growth hormone.

 According to the National Sleep Foundation, it is recommended that teenagers get 8–10 hours of sleep per night, 7–9 hours for adults (18–64), and 7–8 hours for older adults (65+).